Cochise College

 Cochise College is a public college in Arizona.
-Founded on September 21,1964, the school has campuses in Douglas and Sierra Vista, and centers in Benson, Fort Huachuca, and Willcox.
+Founded on September 21, 1964, the school has campuses in Douglas and Sierra Vista, and centers in Benson, Fort Huachuca, and Willcox.
 Cochise College offers associate degrees in art, applied science, business, elementary education, general studies, and science, and over 30 different certificate programs.
 The college also offers transfer programs for students to transfer to partner universities.

 History

 Cochise College was one of the first community colleges in Arizona when it was founded on September 21, 1964.
 The college was voted on by the citizens of Cochise County in 1961 and a 1962 bond election resulted in the construction of the Douglas Campus.
 With the increased growth and interest in secondary education, a second campus was opened in Sierra Vista.
 The new campus was originally housed in a few temporary buildings on the grounds of Buena High School in the early 1970s but opened a full scale college campus in 1978.

+In December 2024, James Perey, EdD, was selected to serve as the 12th president of Cochise College, effective February 2025.